pupaconnect/Java_Hadoop_PageRanker/README.md

 ## Introductino

->PageRanker is an open source, an implementation of Page Rank Algorithm by Larry Page based on [Hadoop](http://hadoop.apache.org) MapReduce.
-Showing splendid performance while dealing with huge amounts of data, the project given results of PageRank value for every node.
-This algorithm can be applied to many aspects, such as search engine ranking of web pages, evaluation of hot spot, finding network nodes relation and so on.
+>PageRanker is an open source implementation of Page Rank Algorithm by Larry Page based on [Hadoop](http://hadoop.apache.org) MapReduce.
+Showing splendid performance while dealing with huge amounts of data, the project given results of PageRank values for numerous net nodes.
+This algorithm can be applied to many aspects, such as ranking of web pages for search engines, evaluation of hot spots, finding network nodes relation and so on.
 I used Java to compete this onerous task and [Epinions Social Dataset](https://snap.stanford.edu/data/soc-Epinions1.html) was included as my test dataset.
 The theoretical support referred to the famous article [*The PageRank Citation Ranking︎ Bringing Order to the Web*](http://202.116.81.74/cache/5/03/ilpubs.stanford.edu/bf0bd3cdc413c81dc4853ddffe4de51f/1999-66.pdf) by Larry Page.
-Matlab implementation of this algorithm can refer to the PageRank part of my another GitHub repository [Matlab_NumericalComputing_Experiments](https://github.com/LovelyBuggies/Matlab_NumericalComputing_Experiments).
+Matlab implementation of this algorithm can be referred to the *PageRank* part of another GitHub repository of mine[Matlab_NumericalComputing_Experiments](https://github.com/LovelyBuggies/Matlab_NumericalComputing_Experiments).

-## 功能
+## Features

-1. Excellent web page sorting function.
+1. Excellent web page ranking function.
 2. Processing of massive data.
-3. Results SQL DataBase enable. (plan to complete in the future)
+3. Results SQL DataBase enablility. (plan to complete in the future)

-## 目录
+## Contains
 </br>

 ### src